microsoft/mysqlnd_azure/troubleshooting.md

 ## PHP related crash problem with this extension

-If there is PHP related crash problem with this extension, you can follow following steps for initial trouble shooting:
+If there is PHP related crash problem with this extension, you can follow following steps for initial troubleshooting:

 1. Check the configuration of option mysqlnd_azure.enableRedirect.